 12. The proposed cost allocation for work areas on compliance (V), capacity-building (VI) and promotion matters (VIII and IX) reflects the above-mentioned new elements.
 Thus, additional costs will be required for: (a) work associated with the new mechanism to deal with matters related to article 3 (8); (b) additional legal support to the Compliance Committee; (c) supporting capacity-building and advisory support to Parties, in particular for implementing decisions of the Meeting of the Parties on compliance; (d) strengthening synergy on the relevant work on human rights matter under other organizations and processes; and (e) promotion of the Convention and its principles among non-ECE countries and in other international forums.

 13. Due to their nature (for example, preparation of complex legal documents, provision of expert advisory support, liaising and coordinating) the above-mentioned assignments are particularly human resource intense.
-Therefore, supplementary costs will be required for: two additional posts at the P–2 and P–3 levels to meet the demand for increased assistance to Parties, in particular to implement Meeting of the Parties decisions on compliance, support the work of the new mechanism related to article 3 (8) and provide legal support to the Compliance Committee; and one additional post at the P–3 level to support work to strengthen synergies with other bodies and processes and for promotion of the Convention and its principles.
+Therefore, supplementary costs will be required for: two additional posts at the P–2 (see also para 14 regarding JPO) and P–3 levels to meet the demand for increased assistance to Parties, in particular to implement Meeting of the Parties decisions on compliance, support the work of the new mechanism related to article 3 (8) and provide legal support to the Compliance Committee; and one additional post at the P–3 level to support work to strengthen synergies with other bodies and processes and for promotion of the Convention and its principles.
 In addition, costs will be required for the related consultancy (for example, translation of material, substantive support on specific topics), travel and technical support.
 Per work area annually, the increase is as follows.